robillardstudio/c-climate-public/README.md

 Gaëtan Robillard, installation repository, 2022.

 Critical Climate Machine is a research based project that quantifies and reveals the mechanisms of online misinformation about global warming.
-The project consists of a data sculpture based on machine learning algorithms, a visualization and a sound installation.
-Made with wood and copper, the data sculpture is composed by a network of thirty two units, each embedding one processor (pi zero wifi) connected to a row of 7 segments LED displays (56 units per row).
-This repository concerns the code for the data sculpture and the visualization, which itself is dipslayed on a HD screen.

 This code has been developed by Gaëtan Robillard and Jolan Goulin, as part of the project [MediaFutures](#mediafutures) and [»The Intelligent Museum«, ZKM](#the-intelligent-museum).